magnhalv/shoot_em_up/README.md

     * [X] Load asset from asset file in a background task
     * [X] Add platform function for reading file and opening File handles
     * [X] Load sound from asset file
-    * [ ] When hot reloading, wait for all current tasks to be completed.
 * Move the renderer to a separate .dll